 CONCLUSION

 This study provides baseline data to further strengthen the diversity studies of moths in different agricultural crops.
 Most of the species dealt here are considered as major and minor pests of various chickpea and other forestry, agricultural, horticulture, vegetable and plantation crops.
 This was studied by noticing some moth species are pollinators, visitors and pests of the different crops.
 The damage caused by the larvae in the leaves, flower, stem etc. of crops.
-The diversity of Moths is on the chickpea 68 species 48 genera 10 families under 7 superfamily were recorded during observation of fields.
+The diversity of Moths is on the Chickpea 68 species 48 genera 10 families under 7 superfamily were recorded during observation of fields.

 Table 1.
 Moth diversity recorded on agricultural crop, Chickpea in Jabalpur district of Madhya Pradesh